What is Mega Camerupt as a Raid Boss?

 |---|---|

-| Extra Candy | +1 Candy per catch |
+| Extra Candy | +1 additional Candy per catch |

-| Candy XL Chance | Increased drop rate |
+| Candy XL Chance | Higher chance of receiving XL Candy |

-| Catch XP | Slight bonus |
+| Catch XP | Slight bonus XP on catches |

-How to Activate the Bonus
+How to Use the Bonus Efficiently

-- Mega Evolve Camerupt
+- Mega Evolve Camerupt before starting your catch session

-- Keep it active during gameplay
+- Keep it active while farming Pokémon of matching types

-Mega Level Matters
+Mega Level Impact

-| Mega Level | Bonus Strength |
+| Mega Level | Bonus Effect |

 |---|---|

-| Base | Basic candy bonus |
+| Base Level | Basic Candy bonus activation |

-| High Level | More consistent Candy XL |
+| Higher Level | More consistent XL Candy drops |

-| Max Level | Best farming efficiency |
+| Max Level | Best overall farming efficiency |

 Community Days

-- Massive Candy farming
+- Excellent for mass Candy farming

 Events & Spotlight Hours